-#16 I, Isabel Scheherazade Describe the Meaning of The Preliminary Hearing (or rather I DON’T describe it, because Mimi and Pop aren’t talking about it), and we get ready for, sigh, school.
+#17.
+I, Isabel Scheherazade Describe the Meaning of The Preliminary Hearing (or rather I DON’T describe it, because Mimi and Pop aren’t talking about it), and we get ready for (sigh) school.
 Which I USED to love.

-But, except for the one, big, silence-wrapped topic, this place is full of chatter and action.
+That said, it’s unbelievable crazy that except for this one, big, silence-wrapped topic—this elephant in the room—our house is full of chatter and action.
 And it’s all about school.

 Clyde and Sam, you’ve outgrown everything!
 Mimi says.
-So, when they come back from Kids’ Klothing, they’re loaded with bulging bags of little boy outfits.
+When they come back from Kids’ Klothing, they’re loaded with bulging bags of little boy outfits.

-Whassup, Pop?
-Whassup, Pop?
+Wassup, Pop?
+Wassup, Pop?
 The twins like to mimic one of their favorite Saturday morning cartoon characters.
 Bugs Bunny, I think it is.
 Or, maybe Roadrunner?

 We slide into the breakfast nook.
 Clyde and Sam sit on either side of Pop.
 I sit across from them with Mimi.

 I’ve got a list here.
-Pop has his new and revised notebook open to a non-recipe page.
+Pop has his notebook open to a non-recipe page.
 Yup.
 Your Mimi and I have made a school list.
 Ready?
 He looks at us and gives a big inhale-exhale.
 Okay then.
 Here goes.

 The twins yell, School!
 Yay!
 School!
 Yay!
 They toot imaginary train whistles and jump up and down like popping corn.

 Pop looks at me.
 I guess he can figure out why I’m not so excited.
 It’s scary, once you know what school’s about.
 New kid.
 New school.
 7th Grade.
 These little guys?
 What do they know?

 - Get more socks and underwear.
 (The twins giggle.)